Apartment & House Manager Position Description

 - Other duties as assigned by the Residence Life Office.

 Skills, Knowledge and Abilities

-Visits each house and apartment in his or her assigned area at least once per block.
+- Visits each house and apartment in their assigned area at least once per block.

 - Participates in all trainings, staff meetings, committee assignments, openings and closings during the year

 - Helps with major on-campus events (examples include New Student Orientation and Commencement)

 - Staffs Residence Hall Olympics, and housing selection processes